raas-dev/configent/README.md

 - `nixery`: Runs a command in a container based on [Nixery](https://nixery.dev/)

-Both `n` and `nixery` take Nix package name(s, separated by forward slashes) to install as the first argument.
-Packages are from channel [unstable](https://search.nixos.org/packages?channel=unstable).
+Both `n` and `nixery` take Nix package name(s, separated by forward slashes) as the first argument.
+The packages are installed from channel [unstable](https://search.nixos.org/packages?channel=unstable).

-The rest of the arguments are as following (run without arguments for help):
-- `n` assumes the binary being the same as the name of the first package, thus the rest of the arguments (if any) are passed to this binary (e.g. `n vim README.md`).
+The binary is assumed to be the name of the first package and the rest of the arguments are passed to it.
+If binary is different from the package name, install and use meta-package shell e.g. `nixery shell/google-cloud-sdk gcloud`.
-- `nixery` does not assume the binary from the package name, thus binary name is required before its arguments (e.g. `nixery vim vim README.md`) - if none is passed, `bash` is assumed.

 ⚠️: Alias `n` mounts the current directory as writable inside the container, where as `nixery` mounts the current directory as read-only.